- Make a wishlist and budget

-Here are a few easy ways to make sure you get the best deal on Amazon Prime Day.
+Here are a few easy ways to make sure you get the best Amazon deals.

 Make a wishlist and set yourself a budget